This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Grouping Plants With Similar Requirements

-- Heavy drinkers: Basil, cucumbers, and lettuce need consistent moisture
+- Heavy drinkers: Lettuce, cucumbers, basil need consistent moisture

 Intercropping and Companion Planting Techniques